Pillar

 Adjacent themes and next steps

-The next-stage site architecture works only if readers can keep moving.
-These links connect the current pillar to adjacent topics, the archive hub, and the conversion pages already live on the site.
+The publication architecture works only if readers can keep moving.
+These links connect the current pillar to adjacent topics, the archive hub, and the core structural pages already live on the site.

 Open related pillar